Skip to content

 Cons

-• Tick cover is shorter at 3 to 4 hours, and it's still DEET, so keep it off plastics.
+• Tick cover is slightly shorter at 4 to 6 hours, and it's still DEET, so keep it off plastics.

 The full review

-This controlled-release lotion takes a smart approach to 20% DEET, using sub-micron encapsulation to slow the release and stretch coverage, and it earns a recommended in our maximum protection tier.
-The EPA-registered label backs up to 11 hours, with our model landing at 10 hours of complete mosquito protection, though tick coverage is more modest at 3 to 4 hours.
-Evidence and safety are both strong, and all 7 audited claims hold up, though the split skews moderate (3 strong, 4 moderate), reflecting some softer marketing language.
-Because the protection figure comes from the registered label, it is well grounded, and the lotion feels lighter and lower-odor than a high-DEET spray.
-Transparency is the usual limiter, with the inert ingredients undisclosed.
+This controlled-release lotion takes a smart approach to 20% DEET, using sub-micron encapsulation to slow the release and stretch coverage, and it earns a recommended.
+Our model puts complete protection at 5 to 6 hours against mosquitoes and 4 to 6 hours against ticks, solid for so little active.
+Evidence and safety are both strong, and all 7 audited claims hold up, though the split skews moderate (2 strong, 5 moderate), reflecting some softer marketing language.
+The lotion feels lighter and lower-odor than a high-DEET spray and rubs in clean.
+Transparency is the usual limiter, with the inert ingredients undisclosed, and the usual DEET care around plastics applies.

 Scorecard